AriFordsham/GHCWiki/partial-type-signatures.md

 Now the types the wildcards were instantiated to are reported.
 Note that `_a` is still treated as a type variable, as prescribed in Haskell 2010.
-To treat it as *named wildcard*, enable the NamedWildcards extension to
+To treat it as a *named wildcard*, enable the NamedWildcards extension to
 get: